himanshuh4cker/burp-suite-labs/INSTRUCTOR_GUIDE.md

 7. Click on this row, go to the **Response** tab, and read the JSON response body.
 8. Copy the flag.

-### 🗣️ YouTube Script (What to Say)
-> *"Modern websites use AJAX to talk to backend servers without refreshing the page.
-In this lab, we inspect background calls.
-When we search or edit our bio, the browser pings API routes.
-Regular users won't see this, but Burp logs every request.
-Let's select the bio update request and look at the response: the server responds with a JSON object containing our flag!"*

-### ⚠️ Common Student Pitfalls
-* Applying filter rules in Burp History that inadvertently hide JSON/API endpoints.
-* Looking only at the request payload instead of checking the response body.

 ### 💡 Concepts Taught
 * AJAX and XHR tracing